cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 ```

-From above it is possible to observe that the return pointer was overwritten successfully with the value we provided (0x45454545).
+In the previous figure it is observed that the return pointer was overwritten successfully with the value we provided (0x45454545).
 In Analyze File section it was stated that this binary allows execution from stack as it has NX feature disabled.
 This means that it is possible to execute written from the stack.

-Payload will be updated to accommodate instructions to be executed by redirecting the return pointer to that memory in the stack.
+Input passed to the program will be updated to accommodate instructions the will be executed by redirecting the return pointer to that memory in the stack.
 This is illustrated in the following diagram:

 ```
                                +--------------------+ 0x00000000